 Since changing his habits, LeBeau’s good cholesterol numbers rose, while his bad ones dropped.
 Weiland says it also has helped with his diabetes and liver problems.
 The point isn’t to be thin but to make positive changes, Weiland says.

 Hurst, who has won Emmy Awards for his TV work, says making the documentary also showed him that traditional culture is returning to reservations.
 Native American Public Television, a component of the Corporation for Public Broadcasting, provided funding for the project, Hurst says.
 Rapid City Medical Center, along with Weiland, who is a Madison native and an associate professor at Sanford School of Medicine, provided the health care services – estimated at $12,000 – for free.

-Dr. Kevin Weiland, an internal medicine doctor from Rapid City, started with the benefits of buffalo but quickly realizing that foods from the Dakotas could form the framework of a food pyramid uniquely Midwestern.
+Dr. Kevin Weiland, an internal medicine doctor from Rapid City, started with the benefits of buffalo but quickly realized that foods from the Dakotas could form the framework of a food pyramid uniquely Midwestern.
 The diet is high in Omega-3 fatty acids, the good fats that help reduce bad cholesterol.
-They are high in foods such as buffalo meat and wild game, fresh fish, soy and flax seed.
+They are high in foods such as buffalo meat and wild game, fresh fish, soy, and flaxseed.

 For more information or access to this archived project please go to Shopvisionmaker.org.

 Interested in finding out about this.
 Thank you.